Rvlndd/tcpflood/README.md

 # tcpflood
-A PHP api you can add to ur hacked site / webshell site that can run A TCP flood
+A PHP script you can add to ur hacked site / webshell site that can run A TCP flood

 # usage